dmachard/python-dnstap-receiver/README.md

 Some statistics are computed [on the fly](/dnstap_receiver/statistics.py) and stored in memory, you can get them:
 - directly from the [web server](#web-server) through the HTTP API.
-- with the [dnstap-dashboard](https://github.com/dmachard/dnstap-dashboard), a dnstop-like command
+- with the [dnstap-dashboard](https://github.com/dmachard/dnstap-dashboard), a top-like command
 - from your [Prometheus](https://prometheus.io/) instance

 ### Counters